-Breyer asked: "What are the limits of the Court's holding?"
+In a separate dissent, Justices Stephen Breyer asked: "What are the limits of the Court's holding?"
 He feared that the court's logic could lead to extreme consequences in the future, perhaps even a decision requiring states to fund private religious schools even if they would rather use their money to fund public schools exclusively.

 Such provisions are named after James G. Blaine, who proposed a similar amendment to the U.S. Constitution in 1875.
 While the original amendment failed to pass, variations of it were adopted in most states.
 Many scholars today view the adoption of these amendments, mostly in the late 1800s, as a bigoted reaction to the mass immigration of Catholics into the U.S., a narrative that Alito embraced wholeheartedly.

-Mae Nan Ellingson, one of the delegates to the 1972 constitutional convention, said that ultimately the convention adopted the "no-aid" amendment in part "to protect religious liberty" and that the "no-aid" provision was "never even a threshold issue."
+Mae Nan Ellingson, one of the delegates to the 1972 constitutional convention, said that ultimately the convention adopted the no-aid amendment in part "to protect religious liberty" and that the no-aid provision was "never even a threshold issue."

-Regardless of their origins, experts on both sides of the issue agreed that the practical effect of Tuesday's decision is to neuter these state constitutional provisions which, until now, have limited state aid to religious schools to one degree or another.
+Regardless of their origins, experts on both sides of the issue agreed that the practical effect of Tuesday's decision is to neuter these state constitutional provisions, which until now have limited state aid to religious schools to one degree or another.

 Francisco Negron, chief legal officer for the National School Boards Association, said that these provisions are "near death."

-Publicly funded voucher and tax credit programs currently provide aid to private schools in 26 states, according to John Shilling, president of one of the country's leading school choice advocacy organizations, the American Federation for Children.
+Publicly funded voucher and tax credit programs currently provide aid to private schools in 26 states, according to John Schilling, president of one of the country's leading school choice advocacy organizations, the American Federation for Children.